GafferHQ/gaffer/doc/source/Tutorials/Scripting/GettingStarted/index.md

 Recap
 -----

-We've seen that Gaffer's node graphs can be constructed using a minimal set of scripting commands, and that the ScriptEditor makes experimenting with these commands relatively easy by allowing nodes and plugs to be dragged and dropped directly into the code.
-The [Scripting Reference][3] and [ScriptEditor Reference][1] sections provide a useful reminder of all we've covered in this tutorial, and additional information useful for further exploration.
+We've seen that Gaffer's node graphs can be constructed using a minimal set of scripting commands, and that the PythonEditor makes experimenting with these commands relatively easy by allowing nodes and plugs to be dragged and dropped directly into the code.
+The [Scripting Reference][3] and [PythonEditor Reference][1] sections provide a useful reminder of all we've covered in this tutorial, and additional information useful for further exploration.

 > Tip : Gaffer's .gfr files are simply Python scripts which contain all the code necessary
 > to reconstruct the saved node network.
 If you're ever struggling to find a way of scripting
 > something in the documentation, it can be handy to construct a network by hand and then open
 > the .gfr file in a text editor for use as a cheat sheet.
 Similarly, you can use _Ctrl+C_
-> to copy a network from the GraphEditor, and paste it as code into the ScriptEditor with _Ctrl+V_.
+> to copy a network from the GraphEditor, and paste it as code into the PythonEditor with _Ctrl+V_.
 >
 > Finally, since Gaffer is open source, you'll often find inspiration and examples in the
 > [source code itself][4].

-[1]: ../../../Reference/UIReference/ScriptEditor.md
+[1]: ../../../Reference/UIReference/PythonEditor.md
 [2]: ../../../Reference/NodeReference/index.md
 [3]: ../../../Reference/ScriptingReference/index.md
 [4]: https://github.com/GafferHQ/gaffer/tree/!GAFFER_VERSION!